jiehua1995/Genomics_custom_scripts/README.md

 ## Overview

-This package provides three standalone command-line tools that can be installed via conda or pip:
+This package provides four standalone command-line tools that can be installed via conda or pip:

 - **`gff2bed`** - Convert GFF files to BED format with progress tracking
 - **`file-checksum`** - Calculate file hashes for data integrity verification
 - **`fasta-stats`** - Analyze FASTA files for sequence length and GC content statistics
+- **`quick_qc`** - Generate interactive HTML QC reports for FASTA/FASTQ files

 Each tool is designed to be independent and can handle large files efficiently with progress indicators.